doguabaris/telytics/packages/client/README.md

-## `@solana-observe/client`
+## `@telytics/client`

-Lightweight client-side telemetry SDK for Solana dApps.
+Lightweight client-side telemetry SDK for dApps.
 Easily track runtime errors and operational events, and send structured logs to your collector.

 ## Features